apertium/apertium-nno-nob/documentation/current_dev_practices.md

 #### A word gets \* in front of it
 This means the word is not recognized by Apertium.
 Check if the word has been added to the dictionaries and compile your changes again.

+## Adding varieties to the nynorsk translation

+There is a high rate of variance within Nynorsk.
+For example, users can choose between "me" and "vi" (ENG: "we"), or root differences in a word, such as "naud" and "nød" (ENG: "need").

+In 2022 the work to add new varieties accelerated.
+Currently, there is a high number of variants to choose from, making the translation from Bokmål to Nynorsk highly customizable.

+### Adding lemma varieties
+It's simple to add a variety were the users choose between 2 different lemmas, like the example of "me"/"vi".

+To add a new variety of this type you can follow the template in the following commit: [VAR: samtidig_samstundes](https://github.com/apertium/apertium-nno-nob/commit/3bda68feca97ca0b5b667d050e97df5c890be672)

+Remember that both varieties need to be in the Nynorsk dictionary and in BIDIX.

+### Adding variations of the same lemma

+It can be slightly more complicated to add variations of the same lemma.
+An example of this type of variant is the verb "kome" which can also be written as "komme" (ENG: "to come").

+To add a lemma variation of a common noun this is one way of doing it: [VAR: stove_stue](https://github.com/apertium/apertium-nno/commit/821a1dfb6ce9f4811cda1f6deeb0bfb1df8c64b6)

+To add a variant of a lemma where you also need to adjust the inflection paradigm you can do something similar to this: [VAR: komme_kome](https://github.com/apertium/apertium-nno/commit/c932ee73f3af43acf7f665ac84b717c6c13e579d)

+## Confirm that the varieties are working

+You can check if your variety is working in the terminal like this:

+`echo "Det er én skole i kommunen." | AP_SETVAR="skule_skole.vok-u2o" apertium -d. nob-nno_e`